 Aaron Fedarko & Mike Korsak

 Participants get hands-on experience at cutting a full range of essential woodworking joints with power tools and hand tools.
-Rob and Owain provide guidance in choosing the right joint for the job, while teaching precise and safe construction methods for joinery typically found in casework and furniture.
+The instructors provide guidance in choosing the right joint for the job, while teaching precise and safe construction methods for joinery typically found in casework and furniture.
 These include mortise and tenons, mitered joints, housed joints, finger joints, dovetails, and sliding dovetails.

 Students work with routers, biscuit jointers, Dominos, band saws, table saws, slot mortisers, and hollow chisel mortisers, as well as with hand saws and chisels.
 They leave with confidence in their ability to wed two sticks together so they stay married.
 This is an excellent class for students who want to build on the skills they learned in Basic Woodworking.

 Robell Awake is a carpenter and woodworker in Atlanta, GA.
 He got his start working in construction, where he developed a serious interest in design and craft.
 This led him to apprentice with a local furniture maker and attend a hand-tool course at the North Bennet St. School.
 Robell taught and made furniture out of Mass Collective, a community-based makerspace in Atlanta, and most recently, was a lead carpenter at Habitat for Humanity, where he led the construction of affordable homes.
 Robell’s website is robellawake.com.